 Other geologic hazards, like earthquakes, rockfall, mudslides, and avalanches are naturally occurring; but can wreak havoc on buildings, roads, and other engineered structures.

 The dedicated staff of the Colorado Geological Survey devote their careers to actively researching geologic hazards throughout the state.
 Our goal is to reduce the impact of geologic hazards on the lives and property of our citizens.
-Click this link to meet the dedicated people of the Colorado Geological Survey who to this critical task.
+Meet the dedicated staff of the Colorado Geological Survey who are critical to this task.

 Our award-winning publication A Guide to Swelling Soil for Colorado Homebuyers and Homeowners, now in its second edition, has sold over 300,000 copies.